 Airlines with faulty parts have six years to replace the parts with more effective solutions.

-Complaint from the Peanut Gallery
+Complaint from the Airlines

 Naturally, a few airlines were unhappy at the FAA’s recent mandate, and made their cases known.
 United Airlines is one such company that railed against the directive when first proposed in November of 2013.
 United asked that it be withdrawn, but the FAA did not change its course of action, to no surprise.